Author Instructions

 -

-Manuscripts should be submitted as Word documents (.docx preferred).
+Manuscripts should be submitted as editable Word documents (.docx preferred).

 -

-Authors should include a short biographical note (maximum 100 words) at the end of their submission.
+Authors should include a short biographical note of no more than 100 words at the end of their submission.

 -